mfaytak/ntulect/lecture5.md

 * LDA further reduces dimensionality to maximize discriminability of the labeled categories
 * the learned dimensionality is the one which maximizes discriminability (no similar goal for PCA)

+## segment detector

+As an extension of this, LDA can characterize held-out data in terms of the data it has seen

+Example of American English /r/ "detector" from Mielke et al. 2016

 ## how to LDA